MaorLev/ort-alumni-web/README.md

 **Diagram Explenation :**

 The site contains four main users :

-Unregistered user (visitor), student, alumnus, employer.
+Unregistered user (visitor), student, alumnus and employer.

 1. An employer, in order to offer relevant and dedicated jobs for the graduates and students registered on the website.

 2. A graduate can open a teacher's card, in order to offer private lessons, mentoring and accompaniment in final projects for the students.